-Presets from our shop are not only technically up to date, they also offer many settings and options.
-Often, you are able to use one and the same preset for different purposes or results with just a few clicks.
-To ensure your settings wont get lost, you can save them as custom presets.
+Presets from our shop are not only technically up to date, but they also offer many settings and options.
+Often, you can use the same preset for different purposes or results with just a few clicks.
+To ensure your settings won’t get lost, you can save them as custom presets.

 The FX-Panel is YOUR panel

-In addition to the presets from our shop, you can also integrate your own actions, scripts and camera raw filter into the panel.
+In addition to the presets from our shop, you can also integrate your actions, scripts and camera raw filter into the panel.
 That means: everything you need for your workflow is in one place, the FX-Panel.
-To keep everything neat and clear, you can define your own images for the presets you’ve added.
-With custom sets, the favourite function and keyboard shortcuts, you have everything at a glance.
+To keep everything neat and clean, you can define your own images for the presets you’ve added.
+With custom sets, the favorite function and keyboard shortcuts, you have everything at a glance.

 Panel vs. Photoshop actions & scripts